lewismj/tiki_scala/docs/src/main/tut/datastructures/graph.md

 Representing a graph as a specific data structure, such as an adjacency list or rose-tree may not always be desirable.

 It is useful to split the algorithms on the graph from the underlying representation.

-There are two core traits, that define the graph behaviours.
+A number of core traits define the graph behaviours.

-Algorithms such as `dfs` will require something that supports the `Directed` interface only.
+Algorithms (generally) should require the _minimal_ interface as function arguments.

-Note:
-- In the future, may add a `Weighted` trait to allow weighted graphs with labelled edges.

 ## Usage

 In the following example, for a simple test, the `WeightedDigraph` was defined using an adjacency list and an edge list (containing weights).
+This may be sub-optimal for many situations, but it illustrates how we can build up the graph using any underlying representation.

 ```tut
 import tiki._